magento/devdocs/guides/v2.1/cloud/live/sens-data-system-vars.md

 Scope values come from the `store`, `store_group`, and `store_website` tables.

-*	The `stores` table specifies store view names and codes
+*	The `store` table specifies store view names and codes
 *	The `store_website` table specifies website names and codes

 You can also find the code values using the Magento Admin.